 Moseley Railway Trust, Railway museum in Chesterton, Great Britain

-Moseley Railway Trust is a railway museum near Newcastle-under-Lyme that displays a collection of narrow gauge steam locomotives and historic railway carriages.
-The site operates a working narrow gauge railway where visitors can actually take train rides.
+Moseley Railway Trust is a railway museum in Chesterton, near Newcastle-under-Lyme, where a collection of narrow gauge steam locomotives and historic railway carriages is kept and maintained.
+A working narrow gauge railway runs on the site, allowing visitors to ride on the trains.

 The community of curious travelers